fastrodev/server/README.md

 ```

 ## Serverless
 You can deploy your codes to [google cloud function](https://cloud.google.com/functions).
-With this approach, you don't call the `Listen` function again.
+With this approach, you don't call the `ListenAndServe` function again.
 ```go
 package function